BrianSipple/ember-stagger-swagger/README.md

 ## Usage

-`ember-stagger-swagger` ships with a `stagger-list` component that can be used directly in a template to wrap the items you wish to animate.
+`ember-stagger-swagger` ships with a `stagger-set` component that can be used directly in a template to wrap the items you wish to animate.

-By default, the component treats all direct child elements as its "list items":
+The component treats all direct child elements as its "list items":

 ```

 <h2> Spell Ingredients </h2>
-{{#stagger-set items=potions}}
+{{#stagger-set}}

   {{#each potions as |potion|}}
     <li>{{potion.name}}</li>